Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Symmetric Transformed Primal-Dual Iterations

-\begin{remark} \rm The assumptions on Lipschitz constants can be relaxed to $L_{f, \IU} < 2$ and $L_{h, \IP} < 2$, then the effective $\mu = \min \{\mu_{\mV}, \mu_{\mQ}\}$ is defined as
+\begin{remark} \rm The assumptions on Lipschitz constants can be relaxed to $L_{f, \IU} < 2$ and $L_{g, \IP} < 2$, then the effective $\mu = \min \{\mu_{\mV}, \mu_{\mQ}\}$ is defined as

-Therefore the algorithm is robust with perturbation on Lipschitz constants around $1$. $ $ \end{remark} To guarantee the exponential decay of the symmetric TPD flow, we require $h_B$ and $f_B$ are strongly convex.
+Therefore the algorithm is robust with perturbation on Lipschitz constants around $1$. $ $ \end{remark} To guarantee the exponential decay of the STPD flow, we require both $g_B$ and $f_B$ are strongly convex.
 In the linear saddle point system, this reduced to the necessary and sufficient conditions in~\cite{Zulehner2011} for the well-posedness of a saddle point problem.
-Especially for $h(p)=(b,p)$, it corresponds to the inf-sup condition for saddle point systems \cite{brezziExistenceUniquenessApproximation1974}.
+Especially for $g(p)=(b,p)$, it corresponds to the inf-sup condition for saddle point systems~\cite{brezziExistenceUniquenessApproximation1974}.

-Theorem \ref{thm: strong Lyapunov property for symmetric TPD flow} shows the decay rate of the flow is determined by $\mu_{f_B, \IV}$ and $\mu_{h_B, \IQ}$.
-In the continuous level, one can rescale the time to increase the decay rate.
-In the discrete level, rescaling the time will also increase the Lipschitz constants.
-The convergence rate of discrete schemes will be determined by the ratio between the Lipschitz constant and convexity constant, i.e., the condition numbers, of $f_B$ and $h_B$.